Winding up a solvent company

 Step 2 – Company members must pass a special resolution

 After the solvency declaration has been lodged, the company members must make a special resolution to wind up the company.
 You can do this by lodging a Notification of resolution (Form 205).
-They must also lodge a Notification of appointment or cessation of an external administrator (Form 505) and advise us of a liquidator's appointment.
+They must also lodge a Notification of appointment or cessation of an external administrator (Form 505) to advise of a liquidator's appointment.

 The Declaration of Solvency (Form 520) must be received before you can lodge the Form 205 and Form 505.

-All members must be given at least 21 days notice (in writing) of the meeting to vote on the special resolution.
+All members must have at least 21 days notice (in writing) of the meeting to vote on the special resolution.
 At the meeting, at least 75% of company members must be in favour of the resolution for it to pass.
 The winding-up begins from the date the special resolution is passed.

 The company must lodge a Notification of resolution (Form 205) with a printed copy of the resolution that was passed.